RIAEvangelist/node-http-server/README.md

-Node http server
+Node http server with https support
 ================
 ----

-Simple to use stand alone node HTTP Server you can spin up from node apps, bash scripts, the commandline, C or python apps etc.
+Simple to use stand alone node HTTP and HTTPS Server you can spin up in seconds.

 ` npm install node-http-server `